Skip to content

 Scoring

-• Pass/Fail — there is no percentage score
+• Pass/Fail with no percentage score

 • All 7 domains are scored independently by each judge

-• You must reach the minimum threshold in each domain
+• Minimum threshold required in each domain

 • Failing more than one domain = full fail (must retake everything)